MarcusBarnes/mik/README.md

 MIK is developed by staff at Simon Fraser University Library in support of their migration from CONTENTdm to Islandora, but its longer-term purpose is as a general toolkit for preparing content for importing content into Islandora.

-Additional information is available on the MIK [wiki](https://github.com/MarcusBarnes/mik/wiki).
+## Documentation

+We are continuing to improve our documentation, which is on the MIK [wiki](https://github.com/MarcusBarnes/mik/wiki).
+Please let us know if you have any suggestions or would like to assist.

 ## Requirements